-I have always had a great interest in the history and architecture of West Bengal which dates back to the bygone eras.
+I have always had a great interest in the history and architecture of West Bengal, which dates back to the bygone eras.
 And the best time to explore and learn more about such places is during Durga Puja.
-That is the time when Bonedi families of West Bengal come together to celebrate the festival in their households some of which were centuries old.
+That is the time when the Bonedi families of West Bengal come together to celebrate the festival in their households, some of which were centuries old.
 Also, that is the time when you can get a peek into their lifestyles, their houses, and the way they have celebrated Durga Puja for generations.
-So I took this opportunity to make a trip to witness Durga Puja in Dasghara and visit mainly the Bonedi Baris where this festival has been celebrated for centuries.Â
+So I took this opportunity to make a trip to witness Durga Puja in Dasghara and visit mainly the Bonedi Baris, where this festival has been celebrated for centuries.

-Along with witnessing Durga Puja in Dasghara, it will also be a great chance to visit a place so deeply rooted in history. Â Dasghara is a small village situated around 65 km from Kolkata.
+Along with witnessing Durga Puja in Dasghara, it will also be a great chance to visit a place so deeply rooted in history.
+Dasghara is a small village situated around 65 km from Kolkata.
 It comes under the gram panchayat of Dhaniakhali block of West Bengal.

 You can also read about the Bonedi Barir Durga Puja in Kolkata –

-A Visit To Bonedi Barir Durga Puja in KolkataÂ
+A Visit To Bonedi Barir Durga Puja in Kolkata

 A visit to Bonedi Barir Durga Puja in Kolkata- Part 2

-Well, if you are a textile or saree enthusiast to be precise you must be acquainted with the name Dhaniakhali or Dhonekhali which is famous for its handloom or handwoven traditional Bengal cotton sarees also called Dhonekhali sarees.
+Well, if you are a textile or saree enthusiast, to be precise, you must be acquainted with the name Dhaniakhali or Dhonekhali, which is famous for its handloom or handwoven traditional Bengal cotton sarees, also called Dhonekhali sarees.

-The history of Dasghara dates back to the time of the Baraduari Raja who established a flourishing trading business on the banks of the two tributaries of river Damodar River- Bimala and Kananadi.
-The rivers made Dasghara an important place for trading business in Bengal.
-But the trade flourished only till the river Damodar changed its course resulting in a major setback for the business.
-Later the rulers shifted to Midnapore.Â
+The history of Dasghara dates back to the time of the Baraduari Raja, who established a flourishing trading business on the banks of the two tributaries of river Damodar River- Bimala and Kananadi.
+The rivers made Dasghara an important place for the trading business in Bengal.
+But the trade flourished only till the river Damodar changed its course, resulting in a major setback for the business.
+Later, the rulers shifted to Midnapore.

 How to reach Dasghara– The easiest way is to reach Howrah station and board any Tarakeshwar-bound local train.
-From there you can board a bus and travel 12 km to reach Dasghara.
+From there, you can board a bus and travel 12 km to reach Dasghara.
 Also, you can board a Bardhaman Chord line train and reach Gurap station.
-From there again you need to board a bus and travel for 12 Km to reach Dasghara.
+From there, again, you need to board a bus and travel for 12 Km to reach Dasghara.

-From Shealdah station you can reach Dankuni and from there you can board a Bardhaman Chord line-bound train.
-Also, Dasghara is just 70 km from Kolkata you can take NH6 and use GPS for proper navigation.
+From Shealdah station, you can reach Dankuni, and from there you can board a Bardhaman Chord line-bound train.
+Also, Dasghara is just 70 km from Kolkata, you can take NH6 and use GPS for proper navigation.

 I had already done my full research on which bonedi baris of Dasghara I wanted to visit before I commenced my journey.
 It took around three hours for our car to go around Dasghara.
 For local sightseeing, you can also hire an e-rickshaw as they are well acquainted with the Bonedi Baris of Dasghara and all other remarkable places.
 It will be time-saving and also cheap.